endo-do/Table-Class-Python/README.md

 ### Get Content:

-You can get specific content from the table with the following functions:
-- get_content
-- get_row / get_col
-- get_cell
-- get_header
+- The functions 'get_col', 'get_column' and 'get_content' are used to get content from the Table

+- 'get_col' and 'get_column' each 'index' as an argument

-The get_content function return the whole table without the headers
+- 'get_content' returns the whole table without the headers and doesnt need an argument
-    - To work with the full content (headers included) use the table.content variable

-The get_row and get_column functions each take an index as parameter and return the content of the specified row/col in a list

-The get_cell functions takes col and row as parameter and returns the content of the specified cell

-The get_header functions takes header as parameter which can either be 'col' or 'row' and returns the content of the specified header if active
+- E.g. get_col(4) would return the fifth column

 ### Handle Headers: